flyntwp/flynt-core/README.md

 ## Background

-The main functionality of the Flynt Core plugin can be seen as a HTML generator.
-Given a minimal configuration the Flynt Core plugin first creates a "Construction Plan" and then renders it.
+This plugin essentially functions as a HTML generator with two key steps:

+1. Given a minimal configuration, the Flynt Core plugin creates a hierarchical plan for how the site will be constructed (the **Construction Plan**).
-The starting point for the entire process is a configuration representing a component.
-Multiple components can then be nested through the use of areas.
+2. The Construction Plan is parsed and rendered into HTML.

+Each configuration passed to the plugin represents a single component.
+This configuration can also contain additional, nested component configurations, which are contained within "areas".

 ## Install